mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ## Use MATLAB in Matrix Build
 Similar to multi-configuration projects, you can use MATLAB as part of a [matrix](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-matrix) build in Pipeline projects.
-For example, you can define a Declarative Pipeline to run your test suite on different platforms or against different versions of MATLAB.
-(Matrix build is not supported in Scripted Pipelines.)
+For example, you can define a Pipeline to run your test suite on different platforms or against different versions of MATLAB.

-Your Pipeline must have a `matrix` section to define the possible name-value combinations that should run in parallel.
-This example shows how to define a Pipeline to run your MATLAB code and generate test artifacts using MATLAB R2018b, R2019a, and R2020a.
+This example shows how to define a Declarative Pipeline to run your MATLAB code and generate test artifacts using MATLAB R2018b, R2019a, and R2020a.
+The Pipeline has a `matrix` section to define the possible name-value combinations that should run in parallel.

 ```groovy
 // Declarative Pipeline